nvda-es/num2words_nvda/readme.md

 		* Ordinal, for example: 1 = first.
 		* Ordinal number, for example: 1 = first (aplies the same method that ordinal option).
 		* Date, for example (dd/mm/aaaa format): 23/07/2023 = Twenty-three  july  twenty twenty-three.
+		* Hour, for example: 12:30:15 = It's twelve hours, thirty minutes and fifteen seconds.
-		* Year, for example: 1980 =  nineteen eighty
+		* Year, for example: 1980 =  nineteen eighty (has no effect in many languages).
 		* Currency, for example:  two euro, fifteen cents
 	* An input box to write your entry.
 	* A convert button.
 By pressing this button, you will be shown a message box with the final result.